Yet-Another-Software-Suite/YALL/README.md

 ## Contributing

 We welcome contributions from the FRC community!
-To contribute to the LimelightLib project, please follow these steps:
+To contribute to the Yet Another Limelight Library project, please follow these steps:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-name`).